kratoszmx/codexdocs/docs/tools/music-generation.md

 | `format`          | string    | Output format hint (`mp3` or `wav`) when the provider supports it                                 |
 | `filename`        | string    | Output filename hint                                                                              |

-Not all providers or plugins support all parameters.
-The shared built-in tool validates provider capability limits before it submits the request.
+Not all providers support all parameters.
+OpenClaw still validates hard limits such as input counts before submission.
+When a provider supports duration but uses a shorter maximum than the requested value, OpenClaw automatically clamps to the closest supported duration.
+Truly unsupported optional hints are ignored with a warning when the selected provider or model cannot honor them.

+Tool results report the applied settings.
+When OpenClaw clamps duration during provider fallback, the returned `durationSeconds` reflects the submitted value and `details.normalization.durationSeconds` shows the requested-to-applied mapping.

 ## Async behavior for the shared provider-backed path